Help us improve your experience.

 Assign VLAN Traffic According to the Interface Port Source

 This method is most commonly used to assign traffic to VLANs.
 In this case, you specify that all traffic received on a particular switch interface is assigned to a specific VLAN.
 You configure this VLAN assignment when you configure the switch, by using either the VLAN number (called a VLAN ID) or by using the VLAN name, which the switch then translates into a numeric VLAN ID.
-This method is referred to simply as creating a VLAN because it is the most commonly used method.
+This method is referred to ascreating a VLAN membership,because it is the most commonly used method, and is used for switches running Junos OS that supports ELS.
+For EX switches running Junos OS that do not support ELS, you can configure the switch only by using the VLAN number.

 Assign VLAN Traffic According to the Source MAC Address

-In this case, all traffic received from a specific MAC address is forwarded to a specific egress interface (next hop) on the switch.
-MAC-based VLANs are either static (named MAC addresses configured one at a time) or dynamic (configured using a RADIUS server).
+In this case, all traffic destined for a specific MAC address is forwarded to a specific egress interface (next hop) on the switch.
+MAC-based VLANs are either static (via configuration) or dynamic (via 802.1X authentication).

 To configure a static MAC-based VLAN on a switch that supports ELS, see Adding a Static MAC Address Entry to the Ethernet Switching Table.To configure a static MAC-based VLAN on a switch that does not support ELS, see Adding a Static MAC Address Entry to the Ethernet Switching Table.